AlienHeadWars/repo-slice/CONTRIBUTING.md

 ## Testing Standards

+This project has two main types of tests: tests for the Go CLI tool and end-to-end tests for the GitHub Action.

+### Go CLI Tool Tests
 This project separates fast-running **unit tests** from slower **integration tests** that interact with the file system.

 * **Unit Tests**: These are located in `_test.go` files and do not require any special configuration to run.